lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 04:39 PM)_

-> t!8ball Does Hector start to handstand?
-> t!8ball Does Hector start to handstand?
+t!8ball Does Hector start to handstand? t!8ball Does Hector start to handstand?

 **Tatsumaki** _(15-Sep-18 04:39 PM)_

-> 🎱 | You may rely on it,
+> 🎱 | You may rely on it, Zander.
-> Zander
-> .

 **WatchfulDrake** _(15-Sep-18 04:40 PM)_